About the BCA Music Program and AVPA-Music

 - In 10th grade, students take a rigorous AP Music Theory course and may earn college credit.
 They study college-level music theory, which includes harmonic analysis, counterpoint, voice leading and ear training.
 An exhibition of students' digital compositions is also part of the curriculum.

 - In 11th grade, students go beyond the AP theory curriculum in Advanced Problems in Music Theory & Technology.
 Here, students delve into augmented sixth and Neapolitan chords, fugal composition techniques, and analysis of twentieth-century music.
 They also take Conducting where they acquire techniques needed to lead and direct ensembles.
-The AVPA-M program ensures a rounded arts education with Music & Society: a course that teaches the evolution of musical style with corresponding art and socio-political trends.
+The AVPA-M program ensures a rounded arts education with part 1 of Music & Society: a course that teaches the evolution of musical style with corresponding art and socio-political trends.
 The year ends with Digital Recording Lab where students learn how to make professional-quality recordings of themselves and their peers while exploring music production.

-- In 12th grade, students take Conducting and learn techniques needed to direct large ensembles.
-Seniors also learn current technological and composition techniques in Electronic Music Synthesis where they work with state-of-the-art software, such as Finale.
+- In 12th grade, Seniors learn current technological and composition techniques in Electronic Music Synthesis where they work with state-of-the-art software, such as Finale.
 The course culminates with each student completing a formal composition.
 They also complete part 2 of Music & Society.
-The 12th grade capstone course is Senior Music Maker Seminar, where they each build a guitar, and take it home at the end of the course!
-As part of the course, seniors also produce and present their AVPA-Music Senior Recital- a graduation requirement assessed by professionals in the music field.
+The 12th grade capstone course is Senior Music Seminar, where they each build a guitar, and take it home at the end of the course!
+As part of the course, seniors also produce and present their AVPA-Music Senior Recital- a state-mandated graduation requirement assessed by professionals in the music field.

-Each AVPA-M student is required to participate in performing music electives each year (band, orchestra, choir or ensemble).
+Each AVPA-M student is required to participate in performing music electives each year (band, orchestra, choir, ensemble).

-You can learn more about the AVPA-Music program by attending one of our open houses in the fall.
+You can learn more about the AVPA-Music program by attending one of our concerts or admissions open house in the fall.
 Please note that the AVPA-M program is not a conservatory or a full-time performing arts program.
 We offer a college preparatory, academic honors program, with a focus in music.